Culture of Morocco: Folk celebrations

 Other celebrations include Ashura, the tenth day of the Islamic year, and Bujlood, a folk carnival celebrated after Eid al-Adha.

+Boujloud or Bilmawen/Boudmawen (literally "skin-stealer" in Berber) is another pagan Moroccan celebration likely of pre-Islamic origin (dating back to the kingdoms of Mauretania and Gaetulia).
+The rite evolved to fit into the Islamic calendar and is celebrated alongside Eid.
+It takes place in the country's southwest, particularly in Agadir, Imintanoute, and Inezgane within the Souss-Massa region.
+Men clad in sheepskins take to the streets—transforming them into open-air stages—to the rhythm of Berber percussion; they chase children in a festive atmosphere while also performing dances such as Ahwach.
+A similar rite can be observed in El Hierro in the Canary Islands (also a Berber land).
+It is a celebration marked by creativity and community spirit.

+Clothing for the Bilmawen festival in Agadir.
+Goat skin is the central element, there are also references to Amazigh traditions such as facial tattoos.

 Festivals

 Taburida, or mawsam or fantasia, is a traditional exhibition of horsemanship in the Maghreb performed during cultural festivals and for Maghrebi wedding celebrations.
 There are also several annual festivals that take place in Morocco, such as the Betrothal Festival in Imilshil, the rose festival in Qalaat Megouna, or the saffron festival in Taliween.